rafael-santiago/kryptos/README.md

 In order to know more you should start [here](https://github.com/rafael-santiago/kryptos/blob/main/doc/README.md).

-This library is ``GPLv2`` if for some reason it does not fit into your stuff you can contact me and let's talk about.
+This library is licensed under ``GPLv2`` if for some reason it does not fit into your stuff you can contact me and let's talk about.